cazala/synaptic/docs/testing.md

   least 85% training and 80% held-out accuracy.
 - Discrete sequence recall reproduces the `gh-pages` demo vocabulary: targets 2 and 4, distractors 3 and 5, prompts 0 and 1, and length-10 sequences.
 A
-  seeded length curriculum trains a 6-4-2 LSTM; 100 separately seeded validation sequences require at least 95% prompt and whole-sequence accuracy.
+  seeded 4→10 length curriculum trains a 6-4-2 LSTM for 1,375 trials at each length; 100 separately seeded length-10 validation sequences require at least 95% prompt and whole-sequence accuracy.

 These are bounded regression tests, not representative accuracy benchmarks.
 The dataset split, ordering, initialization, and validation sequences are fixed